 The O'Neal Element boots (Amazon) are a long-standing entry-level MX boot favorite, and received a redesign around 2015.
 The list price is $139, but the Internet price has been closer to $100 for quite some time.
 The redesign gave the boots new buckles and a wider calf area which is good for riders with big calves, or those wearing shin guards or knee braces.
 They also made the contact points more pronounced for improved contact with the bike and better protection for those high abrasion areas, and there's a synthetic leather heat shield for added protection.
 The lower part of the boot offers good impact protection and the injected molded plastic runs completely around the inside of the boot and wraps around the toe box.
 There are front and rear articulation panels for flexibility, and good padding in the ankle and heel areas both inside and out.
 There's an AirMesh interior for comfort and breathability.
 The Element boots have a durable Goodyear welt bonded sole with a metal shank, and the semi-aggresive design offers plenty of traction.
 The four-buckle closure straps are fully adjustable and replaceable, and the bottom buckle has good deflection protection.
 The Element is available in black, and white/black.
 The image below shows the Element in black along with the sole.

-The O'Neal Element boots have an average 4.5 rating based on roughly 75 reviews at the various motorsports retailers, and has quite a few reviews and answered questions on Amazon, so the Amazon Q&A are worth reading.
+The O'Neal Element boots have quite a few reviews and answered questions on Amazon so the Amazon Q&A are worth reading.
 The O'Neal Element is another solid, time-tested entry-level motocross boot with great feedback that offers very good protection and has its own distinctive look.
 For just over $100, you really can't go wrong.

 Fox Racing Comp: